max101101/Lisp/README.md

 * To build use "make"
-* To insert ./prog insert dirname/filename //~db already filled
+* To insert use "./prog insert dirname/filename" //~db already filled
-* To create call graphs ./prog select > outputfile
+* To create call graphs use "./prog select > outputfile"
+* To clean use "make clean"